pyca/cryptography/docs/hazmat/backends/multibackend.rst

     which offers the combined features of all of its constituents.

     :param backends: A ``list`` of backend objects.
-Backends are checked for feature support in the other they exist in this list.
+Backends are checked for feature support in the order they appear in this list.